psolimine/psolimine/content/wps/ocnm/index.md

 #   Otherwise, set `slides: ""`.
 slides: ""
 ---
 **Abstract:** We study the optimal control of the mean and variance of the network state vector.
-We develop an algorithm that uses projected gradient descent to optimize the control input placement, subject to constraints on the state that must be achieved at a given time threshold; seeking an input placement that moves the moment at minimum cost.
+We develop an algorithm that uses projected gradient descent to optimize the control input placement, subject to constraints on the state that must be achieved at a given time threshold; seeking to design an input that moves the moment at minimum cost.
 First, we solve the state-selection problem for a number of variants of the first and second moment, and find solutions related to the eigenvalues of the systems' Gramian matrices.
-We then nest this state selection into projected gradient descent to design an optimal input augmentation.
+We then nest this state selection into projected gradient descent to design optimal inputs.